Nickchapman3773/Uranium-Fever/README.md

 > [!caution]
 > These mods are Uranium Fever **REQUIREMENTS**.

-- Navigate to the `C:\Modding\Uranium Fever` folder, run `Manual Downloads.bat`, and click `Download anyway` on the two Google Drive links that open in your browser.
+- Navigate to the `C:\Modding\Uranium Fever` folder, download and run [Manual Downloads.bat](https://drive.google.com/file/d/11qu8i0fHgCYord0Tw6V3-5VmdY_j8rlj/view?usp=sharing), and click `Download anyway` on the two Google Drive links that open in your browser.
 	- The `Downloads` folder will now contain ghouls, MMTV_Mobile_Truck_Base_Sorting_Addon_v1.0, Tammer's NIF-Bashed Armor Mega-Pack v4.2, FeralGhoulsHD, and RRTV_CapitalWasteland_Hideouts_TTW-v2.0.
 - `**MOVE**` all five of the downloaded archives into the `C:\Modding\Uranium Fever\downloads` folder. **DO NOT** extract them.